-In this Madden Tips breakdown, we are going to show a few different pass protection schemes that we have used in madden over the years.
+In this Madden breakdown, we are going to show a few different pass protection schemes that we have used in madden over the years.
 There have been plenty of tools to help improve pass protections in the game.
-For that reason being able to counter nanos and enhance blitz schemes has greatly improved.
+For that reason being able to counter nanos and enhance schemes has greatly improved.
 We are going into great depth looking at using those protection scheme tools to help keep your quarterback standing upright so he can do his job and that’s to throw the ball to the open receiver.

 Offensive Linemen Pass Protection Capabilities